-Last week, we completed a successful Beyond Borders Tour during which 18 participants from the United States traveled through Jordan, Israel and Palestine, to experience the culture, politics and environment of the region.
+Last week saw the completion of the Arava Institute’s first Beyond Borders Tour, and it was a wonderfully successful trip.
+18 participants from the United States traveled through Jordan, Israel and Palestine, to experience the culture, politics and environment of the region.

 The trip began with a festive dinner at the Israeli Ambassador to Jordan’s residence in Amman.
 Our participants and alumni who joined the dinner were the first guests to be hosted by the new Israeli Ambassador Amir Weissbrod.

-After visiting the Blue Mosque and other sites in Amman the next day, the Beyond Borders tour enjoyed an impressive dinner at Jordanian business woman Ola Al Awamleh-Masri’s villa overlooking the sunset at the Dead Sea.
+After visiting the Blue Mosque and other sites in Amman the next day, the Beyond Borders tour enjoyed dinner at Jordanian businesswoman Ola Al Awamleh-Masri’s villa overlooking the sunset at the Dead Sea.

-The next two days were spent touring Petra and Aqaba, some of it lead by Arava Institute alumni who gave the tour a personal touch.
+The next two days were spent touring Petra and Aqaba, led by Arava Institute alumni who gave the tour a personal touch.

-The Beyond Borders tour received a very special insight into Palestinian development in Rawabi, Palestine’s first planned city, and during a meeting with Dr. Mohammad Shtayyeh, the Minister of the Palestinian Economic Council for Development and Reconstruction.
+The Beyond Borders tour received a very special insight into Palestinian development in Rawabi, Palestine’s first planned city, and met with with Dr. Mohammad Shtayyeh, the Minister of the Palestinian Economic Council for Development and Reconstruction.
 They also had an opportunity to see some of the Center for Transboundary Water Management’s projects in the Jericho region.